 - Why you should use PHP 7X over PHP 5.6.

 - How to check which version of PHP your site is running on.

-- How to check if your plugins & WordPress theme are compatible with PHP 7.
+- How to check if your plugins & WordPress theme is compatible with PHP 7.x.

 This tutorial is going to help you improve your WordPress blog performance on Bluehost hosting by a great extent.